timotif/intra_42/README.md

 ## Usage

-**Important**: This repository provides the core classes (`IntraAPI` and `IntraScrape`) as libraries.
-Users must write their own scripts to use these tools.
-This ensures users understand what they're doing and take responsibility for their usage.
+**Important**: This repository provides core library classes only.
+Users must write their own implementation scripts.
+This ensures you understand what your code is doing and take responsibility for your usage.

 See `examples/` directory for templates and the sections below for usage patterns.

-### API Usage - Fetching Campus Data
+### API Usage - Fetching Data

 ```python
 from intra42 import IntraAPI